Osmeal/springboot-course-api-dockerized/README.md

 ## Database Configuration

-The application can run locally or inside Docker, so the database URL changes depending on the environment.
+The application can be executed either locally or entirely through Docker.
+Therefore, the database URL changes depending on the environment.

-Local run example (no Docker):
+Local environment (no Docker):
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/course_api
 spring.datasource.username=postgres